ryan-s-lee/cse15l-lab-reports/docs/report-lab1.md

 Here is an exapmle of the usage:
 I have created a file called "afile" containing some text.
 ![afile](assets/images/lab1/afile.png)
-Here is a usage of scp on afile, copying it to the home directory.
+Here is a usage of `scp` on afile, copying it to the home directory.
 I also log in to the folder to show that it has now appeared in the home directory.
 ![afile](assets/images/lab1/scpexample.png)
 You can also type a new name for the copied file as part of the `[destination-path]` (e.g. `~\mydirectory\newfilename`).
 This will generate a new file, which will then receive the copied contents from the client.
-You will also have to type in your password. to use this service.
+You will also have to type in your password to use this service (unless you've already shared an SSH Key with the server as described in the next section).
 ## Setting an SSH Key
 The more complex your password, the more annoying it is to have to type it in.
 Wouldn't it be nice if the server could automatically detect that the computer you're logging in with is _yours,_ and automatically let you in?
 While apparently not the most secure method of logging in (according to the CSE 15L teacher), it is possible.
 Open a terminal on your client (nothing needs to be done on the server yet).
 Run `ssh-keygen`.
 Use the default keygen path by pressing Enter/Return when prompted for a file location to save the generated key.
 However, if you're asked to overwrite an existing key, it may be in your interest to not overwrite it and save it to another file in the same location (you will probably be able to use C:/Users/username/.ssh/[your-key-name]).